 Another myth that most people believe is that adult fleas spend most of their time on carpets rather than the animals.
 Entomologists clarified that adult fleas aim to stay on their hosts.
 They even lay their eggs on the skin and coat, which by the way could sum up to 40 to 50 a day.
 The only time you get flea infestations at home is if these eggs fall off the animal and into your couch, carpet, and floors.
 Wherever your pet goes, flea eggs are likely to exist.
 This is why a thorough application of treatment is necessary for flea control.

 When the flea eggs hatch, they turn into larvae that look like tiny worms.
 They can hide beneath the fibers of your carpet, cracks on your floors, cushions of your couches, and other secure areas.
 At this stage, they do not feed on blood yet.
 They rely on the feces excreted by the adults which consist of digested blood from the animal hosts.
 After this phase, they develop into pupae enclosed in a cocoon surrounded by debris.
 Depending on the environment, the pupae can remain inside the cocoon for up to 4 weeks.
 Experts even believe that a flea can remain as pupae for 1 year if the situation is unsuitable for their kin.
 This is the most difficult phase to eliminate.
 Not even pesticides can penetrate this cocoon.
-After you call a flea removal and pest control services, they recommend consistent reapplication after one to two weeks.
+After you call a flea removal and pest control service, they recommend consistent reapplication after one to two weeks.
 That’s when the pupae start to hatch.
 Without intervention, they will cause another wave of infestation.